kubernetes/website/docs/concepts/workloads/controllers/daemonset.md

 ### Create a DeamonSet

 You can describe a DeamonSet in a YAML file.
-For example, this  file [deamonset.yaml](/docs/concepts/workloads/controllers/deamonset.yaml) describes a DeamonSet that runs the fluentd-elasticsearch Docker image:
+For example, the deamonset.yaml file below describes a DeamonSet that runs the fluentd-elasticsearch Docker image:

 {% include code.html language="yaml" file="deamonset.yaml" ghlink="/docs/concepts/workloads/controllers/deamonset.yaml" %}